petetak/hugogiraudel.github.com/collections/article/2014-01-27-casting-types-in-sass.md

 title: "SassyCast: type conversion in Sass"
 ---

+> **Edit (2014/11/16):** remember that type casting is often a symptom of poorly designed code.
+This should probably stay an experiment.

 To *cast* an entity means changing its data type to another one.
 This very particular thing so common in all programming languages can turn out to be a huge pain in the (S)ass.
 Mostly because Sass is not a programming language but that's not the point.

 Something so simple as changing a stringified number into an integer is actually quite difficult to do in Sass, yet sometimes you might find yourself in the need of doing that (which means there is probably something wrong somewhere in your code by the way).